MyRocks

 MyRocks is open-source software developed at Facebook in order to use MySQL features with RocksDB implementations.
 It is based on Oracle MySQL 5.6.

 Starting from version 10.2.5, MariaDB includes MyRocks as an alpha-stage storage engine.
 MariaDB 10.3.7 includes MyRocks as a storage engine.
 MyRocks is also shipped with Percona Server.

-The library is maintained by the Facebook Database Engineering Team.
+The library was maintained by the Facebook Database Engineering Team.

 Features

 RocksDB is optimized for fast, low-latency storage, and MyRocks is aimed at keeping the storage savings efficient.

 MyRock's efficiency focuses on better space efficiency, better write efficiency, and better read efficiency.